pdfcpu/pdfcpu/content/core/stamp.md

 <br>

-Create a stamp along the second diagonale using scale factor 0.9, default render mode `fill` and a fill color:
+Create a stamp along the second diagonal using scale factor 0.9, default render mode `fill` and a fill color:

 ```sh
 $ pdfcpu stamp add 'This is a stamp' 'scale:.9, d:2, c:.6 .2 .9' in.pdf out.pdf -m text